Yahyadarman/terraform-beginner-bootcamp-2023/README.md

 - **PATCH** PATCH version when you make backward compatible bug fixes

 ## Install the Terraform CLI
 The Terraform CLI installation instructions have changed due to gpg keyring changes.
-So we needed refer to the latest install CLI instructions via Terraform Documentation and change the scripting for install
+So we needed to refer to the latest install CLI instructions via Terraform documentation and change the scripting for install

 [Install Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)